shawnrushefsky/collie/README.md

 Collie must be run as a Lambda behind an API Gateway.
 You should grab `collie.zip` from the [lastest release](https://github.com/shawnrushefsky/collie/releases/latest), and deploy that as your lambda code.
 Do not attempt to deploy the raw source code from this repo, as it is ~60MB instead of the 182KB of the compressed and minified artifact.

+You can easily deploy the entire stack with [terraform.](https://github.com/shawnrushefsky/collie-stack)

 ## API

 ### GET /search/:index?query=<search>